theLAZYmd/LAZYbot/src/data/welcome.md

 :wutface: Receives a ping for news relating to the chess.com PRO Chess League's #fantasy-chess
 :feelsgoodman: Receives a ping every time a new member joins the server

-.rero "new odds" :newodds: voting :upvote: dragonmatez :feelsbadman: subs :FailFish: cwc :shield~1: fantasychess :wutface: "welcome squad" :feelsgoodman:
+.rero "new odds" :newodds: voting :upvote: dragonmatez :feelsbadman: subs :FailFish: "welcome squad" :feelsgoodman: puzzles :puzzles: seeking :seeking:

 **That's all and have fun about our server.**
-If you're a new user you should try and leave at least 1 reaction anywhere about #welcome . theLAZYmd#2353 I will always auto-delete messages which successfully execute commands on this channel, regardless of the server setting. https://i.imgur.com/pyZ5scg.png
+If you've reached the end, leave 1 reaction somewhere in #welcome.

+https://i.imgur.com/pyZ5scg.png
 Welcome to the House Chess Variants Community Discord Server!
 Discord provides a chat server for members of your variants community to congregate and chat, discussing games, offering help, playing games, betting, and organising matches.